Zettlr/zettlr-docs/docs/en/reference/tray.md

 # Tray
-Zettlr support tray function which allow you wake up and quit Zettlr easily by clicking the Zettlr icon in notifaction area.
+Optionally, Zettlr can show a tray with the Zettlr icon and a context menu in the system's notification area.
+When enabled, Zettlr will stay running after closing the editor window.

 ## Platform support
 - Windows 10